Create reuseable Zero Trust rules

 OR operators - anything in the list will meet the criteria.
 However, if you include values in the Require field, these work like

-You can set a group to be the default for your Cloudflare for Teams account.
+You can set a group to be the default for your Zero Trust account.
 Any new policy that you create will, by default, include that group as its basic rule.
 To make an existing group the default, click Edit.
 To create a new group as the default, click Add a Group.